 Yogendra Timilsina and Gopal Raj Joshi, who has studied the area, have stated that he was a brave warrior who received the status of Subba from a king of the Shaha dynasty.

 History does not indicate the existence of such an extraordinary man.
-If this man was some Sidhababa, then the question arises who exactly was he.
+If this man was some Sidhababa, then the question arises who exactly was he?
 History is silent about this too.

 The historian F. Hamilton has made it known that he might be Budhikarn Rai, the last minister of the last king of the Sen dynasty.
-In the book ‘Human Origin and Khewa Dynasty’, genealogist and author Lokendra Bahadur Tigela strongly disagreed with F Hamilton’s view.
+In the book ‘Human Origin and Khewa Dynasty’, genealogist and author Lokendra Bahadur Tigella strongly disagreed with F Hamilton’s view.

-With some compelling evidence, he had presented the fact that Budhasubba was not Buddhikarna Rai but he was Bhartavir belonged to the Tigela Khewa Dynasty.
+With some compelling evidence, he presented the fact that Budhasubba was not Buddhikarna Rai but he was Bhartavir and belonged to the Tigela Khewa Dynasty.
 He was the eldest son of Illihang and his eldest wife born in 1822 B. S.

 But there he mentions that he missed his aim.
 So thinking his time was up, he left his bow and took samadhi.
 Finally, there is some evidence to prove that Bhartavir is Budhasubba.

-Of which, the descendants of the sixth generation of Bhartavir and the descendants of allied Magars brought the left bow of the house in the temple and worshipped it in the temple.
+Of which, the descendants of the sixth generation of Bhartavir and the descendants of allied Magars brought the left bow of the house to the temple and worshipped it in the temple.
 So the priest of the temple was Magar.

 In this book, the name of Buddhikarna Rai is very honored.
 The historical facts given in it are more carefully presented.
 It is mentioned that Buddhikarna Rai can be the only person who can get in line with the legend of Budhasubba.

 Buddhikarna Rai died in 1831 B. S. And Bhartavir was born in 1812 B. S. These dates seem to be contemporary with each other.